karo-ovie/Azure-soc/README.md

 ## Conclusion

-In this project, a mini honeynet was constructed in Microsoft Azure and log sources were integrated into a Log Analytics workspace.
-Microsoft Sentinel was employed to trigger alerts and create incidents based on the ingested logs.
-Additionally, metrics were measured in the insecure environment before security controls were applied, and then again after implementing security measures.
-It is noteworthy that the number of security events and incidents were drastically reduced after the security controls were applied, demonstrating their effectiveness.
+In this project, a mini honeynet was successfully deployed in Microsoft Azure, with log sources integrated into a Log Analytics workspace.
+Microsoft Sentinel was utilized to monitor the environment, triggering alerts and generating incidents based on ingested security logs.

+To assess the effectiveness of security controls, key metrics were measured:

+- Before hardening – Resources were fully exposed, resulting in a high volume of security events and incidents.
+- After implementing security controls – The number of security alerts and incidents significantly decreased, demonstrating the impact of a well-configured security posture.

-It is worth noting that if the resources within the network were heavily utilized by regular users, it is likely that more security events and alerts may have been generated within the 24-hour period following the implementation of the security controls.
+It is important to note that in a real-world scenario with active user traffic, more security events and alerts may have been generated even after hardening the environment.
+However, this project highlights how proactive security measures can effectively reduce vulnerabilities and enhance cloud security resilience.